getodk/docs/contributing.rst

 Image file names should:

 - be short yet descriptive
-- contain only lower case charecters
+- contain only lower case characters
 - have no spaces
 - use hyphens as the separator